Explore Pink Rocks and Waterfalls at Castor River Shut-Ins

 Shut-ins are formed as water erodes softer stone, until they encounter deeper and stronger igneous rock.
 The water can only cut narrow and deep channels in the igneous rock which leads to carved chutes and narrow channels.
 These channels form enchanting cascades and pools.

 The shut ins are located about 90 minutes south of St. Louis.
 After driving down a well graded gravel road, you will see the sign for the conservation area along with an old millstone from one of the two mills that once stood nearby.
-Take a left at the sign and travel a short distance to the parking area and trail sign.
+Take a left at the sign and travel a short distance to the parking area and trail sign on the right.

 The trail to the shut ins is short and flat.
 You can easily carry rafts for a fun day of water play.
 The path is part of the Cedar Glade Trail.
 After leaving from the parking area, you will cross a small bridge and come to a fork.
 Stay to the left on the main trail to head to the shut ins.
 The right fork leads into the trees before circling back to the shut-ins to make a one mile loop.